fbpx Skip to main content

 What is a Product Cost Catalog?

-Simply put, a product cost catalog is a list of all your products by SKU (learn how name your SKUs) and established costs.
+Simply put, a product cost catalog is a list of all your products by SKU (learn how to name your SKUs) and established costs.
 This can be done easily in a spreadsheet, which allows for possible calculations and filtering.

 Now let’s discuss how to establish product cost for the catalog.
 To show this we will look at 3 kinds of businesses along the supply chain.